I became Chief Medical Officer of one of the premiere regenerative medicine clinics in the world at 34 years of age.

 “If only I had another source of revenue…”

 That’s a comment I often hear when I interview a physician looking to work with me.

 And “what’s stopping you?” is my go-to response.

-There's usually a brief pause, as their eyes look up and to the right, and then the excuses come out:
+There’s usually a brief pause, as their eyes look up as if searching for answers deep in space, and then the excuses come out:

 - I don’t have any extra money right now.

 - I can’t take risks like that anymore.